Abstract variety maps

 map — Function

-Since we are working with numerical equivalence, to determine $f_\ast(x)$, it suffices to know all its intersection numbers, which can readily be computed via pullback, provided that all classes in $N^*(Y)_{\mathbb Q}$ are known (or at least those classes having non-zero intersection numbers with $f_\ast(x)$).
+Since we are working with numerical equivalence, to determine $f_\ast(x)$, it suffices to know all its intersection numbers.
+These can be readily computed via pullback, provided that all classes in $\mathrm{N}^*(Y)_{\mathbb Q}$ are known (or at least those classes having non-zero intersection numbers with $f_\ast(x)$).
 This is the case in the following situations:

 :algis passed as the fourth argument.
-This can be done when we are certain that the computed pushforward is correct, even though not all classes in $N^*(X)_{\mathbb Q}$ are known.
+This can be done when we are certain that the computed pushforward is correct, even though not all classes in $\mathrm{N}^*(X)_{\mathbb Q}$ are known.

 In the other cases, if no pushforward map has been specified, a warning will be given when trying to do pushforward.

-In the case of an inclusion X $\hookrightarrow$ Y where the class of X in $N^*(Y)_{\mathbb Q}$ is not known, use the argument extend_inclusion = true.
-Then, a modified version of Y will be created, with extra classes added so that one can pushforward all classes on X. See the subsection Example: Cubic fourfolds of the documentation for an example.
+In the case of an inclusion $X \hookrightarrow Y$ where the class of $X$ in $\mathrm{N}^*(Y)_{\mathbb Q}$ is not already representable in $\mathrm{N}^*(Y)_{\mathbb Q}$, use the argument inclusion = true.
+Then, a modified version $Y^+$ of $Y$ will be created, with extra classes added to the Chow ring so that one can pushforward all classes on $X$.
+In this case, the string symbol specifies how the extra generators of the extended Chow ring $\mathrm{N}^*(Y^+)_{\mathbb Q}$ are printed.
+See the subsection Example: Cubic fourfolds of the documentation for an example.

 Examples